-PGR14.8.2R If after this additional time the examiners confirm that they are not yet content with the amended material, RDAB may exceptionally permit the candidate up to a maximum of 12 further weeks to make final adjustments.
+PGR14.8.2R If after this additional time the examiners confirm that they are not yet content with the amended material, exceptionally the Taught and Research Degrees Award Board (RDAB) may permit the candidate up to a maximum of 12 further weeks to make final adjustments.
 There is no automatic right to this further time.